YosefLab/CZI-Immuneaging/data_processing/configs_templates/integrate_samples_configs.md

 * `"s3_access_file"` - absolute path to the aws credentials file (provided by the admin)
 * `"output_prefix"` - prefix for the output files
 * `"sample_ids"` - A comma-separated (no spaces) list of the sample IDs (`Sample_ID` field in the Google spreadsheet) to integrate
-* `"processed_sample_configs_version"` - A comma-separated (no spaces) list of the versions of the processed sample files for the samples specified by `"sample_ids"` - these versions are determined by the configs version that was used to process the samples; the latest alignment version of each processed library can be found on the S3 bucket under `s3://immuneaging/processed_samples/`
+* `"processed_sample_configs_version"` - A comma-separated (no spaces) list of the versions of the processed sample files for the samples specified by `"sample_ids"` - these versions are determined by the configs version that was used to process the samples; the latest version of each processed sample can be found on the S3 bucket under `s3://immuneaging/processed_samples/`
 * `"n_highly_variable_genes"` - The number of highly variable genes to be used prior to applying dimensionality reduction using PCA and SCVI
 * `"highly_variable_genes_flavor"` - The flavor for identifying highly variable genes using `scanpy.pp.highly_variable_genes`
 * `"scvi_max_epochs"` - The maximum number of epochs to be used when applying SCVI